dalaing/behaviors-and-events/blog/drafts/echo.md

 We have the opposite problem here.
 We want to convert a parametised input to a common output.

-So we'll write a class:
+So we'll write a typeclass:
 ```haskell
 class MonadMoment m => MonadMomentIO m where
   toMomentIO :: m a -> MomentIO a